Itachi-o-o/File-Search/README.md

 # File-Search
-Helps you to find the file or folder you have been searching for
+Helps you to find the file or folder you have been searching for.
+Just run the main.py and all the other needed informations will be displayed